-a) Calculations in accordance with recognised standards IGC CODE REFERENCE : Ch 5, 5.11.5 b) Calculation cases c) Loads to be taken for calculation
+a) Calculations in accordance with recognised standards

+IGC CODE REFERENCE : Ch 5, 5.11.5

 When such an analysis is required, it is to be carried out in accordance with the requirements listed below.
 Subject to this condition, calculations in accordance with recognised standards are admitted by the Society.